Florida Polytechnic University: Digital library

-Applied Research Center
+Barnett Applied Research Center (formerly the Applied Research Center)

-The Applied Research Center (ARC) is under construction with an anticipated opening in spring 2022.
-The new 85,000 square foot Applied Research Center (ARC) will house research and teaching laboratories, student design spaces, conference rooms, and faculty offices.
-The building will also provide study areas for graduate students and a small amount of administrative space.
-A dedicated section of the center will assist with commercialization of innovation and applied research and send new inventions into the marketplace.
+The Barnett Applied Research Center (BARC) opened in spring 2022.
+The new 85,000 square foot Barnett Applied Research Center (BARC) houses research and teaching laboratories, student design spaces, conference rooms, and faculty offices.
+The building also provides study areas for graduate students and a small amount of administrative space.
+A dedicated section of the center assists with commercialization of innovation and applied research and send new inventions into the marketplace.
+During the Fall 2023 semester, the name was changed from the "Applied Research Center" (ARC) to the "Barnett Applied Research Center" (BARC) after the Barnett Family, which has donated over $10 million to the university.

 Residence halls

-Florida Polytechnic University has two residence halls, starting with Residence Hall I, with Residence Hall II being built in 2015.
+Florida Polytechnic University has three residence halls, starting with Residence Hall I, with Residence Hall II being built in 2015.
 Residence Hall I consists of three- and four-bedroom suites, while Residence Hall II is mostly two-bedroom "semi-suites".
 The buildings themselves were originally owned by an outside company, but as of November 2022 the school now owns both buildings.
+On March 29, 2023, Florida Polytechnic University announced the broken ground on Residence Hall III, a five story, 137,000 square foot facility with 430 beds in one, two and four bedroom suites, which was completed on September 10, 2024.

-FLPolyCon
+Florida PolyCon

-Since April 2015, Florida Polytechnic University has hosted an annual convention called FLPolyCon.
+Since April 2015, Florida Polytechnic University has hosted an annual convention called FLPolyCon, which in 2021 rebranded to Florida PolyCon.
 According to the website for the 2018 FLPolyCon, "FLPolyCon is a diverse, all-inclusive geek culture celebration hosted by the students at Florida Polytechnic University."
 Historically, the convention has catered to the self-professed "geek" culture by including aspects of video games and comics, often of the science fiction genre.
-More recently, FLPolyCon has been adding elements of anime and cosplay.
+More recently, Florida PolyCon has been adding elements of anime and cosplay.